-CIS 220 - Storage Area Networks and Disaster Recovery 3 semester credit hours
+CIS 220 - Storage Area Networks and Disaster Recovery

 This course will provide students with a background in storage management including the latest storage technologies.
 Students will learn about information storage to make informed decisions in an increasingly complex IT industry.
 Upon successful course completion, students will be able to implement, manage and secure Network Attached Storage (NAS) and Storage Area Network (SAN) environments.
-Prerequisite: CIS142, CIS245
+Prerequisite: CIS142, CIS245 students will be able to implement and manage disaster recovery technologies.
+Prerequisite: None; Co-requisite: CIS220